-Overview of Progent's Ransomware Settlement Negotiation Services in Jacksonville
+Progent's Ransomware Settlement Negotiation Services in Jacksonville

-Concurrent with the ransom negotiations, Progent's ransomware staff can assist with:
+In parallel with the ransom negotiations, Progent's ransomware staff can assist with:

-- making contact with the hacker
+- Identifying and communicating with the hacker persona

-- Assessing the recovery risk
+- Evaluating the recovery risk

-- Validating the TA's decryption capabilities
+- Verifying the threat actor's decryption capabilities

 - Creating a clean recovery environment